Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: MABs and UCB Policies

 The family of UCB policies~\citep{auer2002finite} formalises the principle of \textit{optimism in the face of uncertainty}, by selecting, at each round $t$, the arm whose estimated reward appears the most promising in light of its mean and uncertainty, that is, under its upper confidence bound.
 The canonical UCB policy, namely UCB1, selects arms as

 with

 representing the empirical mean reward of arm $k$ at round $t$, and the number of times arm $k$ has been selected up to round $t$, respectively.
 Here, $\widehat{\mu}_{k,t}$ captures the \textit{exploitation} component of the policy, whereas the second term represents the \textit{exploration bonus}, which quantifies the statistical uncertainty associated with the estimate $\widehat{\mu}_{k,t}$, which is framed as a decreasing function of $N_{k,t}$.
+The hyperparameter $c$ reflects the range of the arm rewards: for rewards in $[a,b]$ it is typically set to $b-a$.
 The hyperparameter $\beta > 0$ modulates the overall confidence level: larger $\beta$ values correspond to wider confidence bounds and therefore stronger exploration, while smaller values favour exploitation.
 The exploration bonus in UCB1 derives from Hoeffding's inequality~\citep{hoeffding1963probability}, which provides concentration bounds for bounded random variables.
 In its simplest form, with rewards in $[0,1]$, it guarantees that with probability at least $1 - \delta$, we have $|\widehat{\mu}_{k,t} - \mu_k| \leq \sqrt{\frac{\log(1/\delta)}{2N_{k,t}}}$ for the true mean.
 Setting $\delta = t^{-\beta}$ and applying a union bound over arms and rounds yields the logarithmic bound.
 By construction, this bound depends on the data only through $N_{k,t}$, neglecting important aspects of their distribution, therefore, with limited adaptability to the underlying reward process.

 Several extensions of the UCB1 policy have been proposed in the literature.
 Notable variants include KL-UCB~\citep{cappe2013kullback}, which replaces Hoeffding-based bounds with tighter Kullback-Leibler divergence confidence intervals, Bayesian UCB~\citep{kaufmann2012bayesian}, which incorporates prior information, and randomised UCB~\citep{vaswani20a}, a randomised alternative to trade-off exploration and exploitation.
 A particularly relevant extension for our application augments UCB1 with risk sensitivity through a variance component~\citep{vakili16, hu2025multi}, directly translating the modern portfolio theory of~\cite{markowitz1952modern}.
 Building from pre-existing work on risk-averse bandits~\citep{sani12_riskaware,vakili16}, the idea is that of a {\it Mean-Variance UCB1} policy, which selects arms as